riptano/astra-portal-getting-started/gettingStartedWithAstraDB/overview.md

 >
 > Time to complete: ~ 10 mins

-Understand Astra DB and how it differs from open source Apache Cassandra®.
-DataStax Astra DB is a serverless, multi-cloud native DBaaS built on Apache Cassandra®.
+Understand Astra DB and how it differs from its underlying technology, Apache Cassandra®.

-You can use the Astra DB console and [APIs (REST, GraphQL, Document, gRPC)](https://docs.datastax.com/en/astra-serverless/docs/develop/developing.html) to greatly simplify cloud-native Cassandra application development.
+You can use the Astra DB console and [APIs (REST, GraphQL, Document, gRPC)] to greatly simplify cloud-native Cassandra application development.
 Astra DB reduces deployment time from weeks to minutes, and delivers a combination of serverless, pay-as-you-go pricing with the freedom and agility of multi-cloud and open-source software.
 All that functionality is yours without the hassles of complex database and infrastructure administration.

-_(This came from docs.
-Admittedly, it sounds a lille markety.
-Might change this)_

 ### In this guide, we will
-- Learn what an Astra database is and what it provides
+- What do I get with Astra DB?
-- Learn what guardrails are and how they effect databases
+- What are guardrails and how do they affect databases?
-- Learn what application changes are needed to connect to Astra DB
+- What changes do I need to connect to Astra DB?
 - Create an Astra database

-### Prerequisites
+### ~~Prerequisites~~
-This is a placeholder to see what it looks like
+~~This is a placeholder to see what it looks like~~

+[APIs (REST, GraphQL, Document, gRPC)]: (https://docs.datastax.com/en/astra-serverless/docs/develop/developing.html)